PHED 1440 – Lifeguard Training (Red Cross)

 |Lifeguard Training Summer #2

 |May 15-17, 2015||Friday

 |May 29-31, 2015|| Friday

 - If you have taken credit courses at CCRI prior, you can login to your MyCCRI Account and register

-- If you have never taken classes at CCRI prior, you must register in person.
+- If you have never taken classes at CCRI prior, you must apply and register in person.

 Kevin S. Salisbury

 Office: Athletic Fieldhouse, Flanagan Campus

 Office Hours: By appointment (usually in office 45 minutes prior to class)

 Prerequisites: (administered during first hour of class)